 This silky serum is loaded with great ingredients like olive oil, grape seed oil, propolis, mastic, and more.
 A great moisturizer that smells wonderful, too!.
-They have a lovely day cream with SPF, too, if you prefer creams to serums (To no one's surprise, I have both.)
+They have a lovely day cream, too, if you prefer creams to serums (To no one's surprise, I have both.)

 3. Korres Greek Yoghurt Foaming Cream Cleanser - Korres was born out of the oldest homeopathic apothecary in Greece.
 I use this cleanser almost daily.
 It's gentle and luxurious, and packed with milk proteins, amaranth seed and honeysuckle.
 It leaves my skin clean but not tight, and helps reduce irritation and redness.
 You don't need to use much at all, either, so it's a very good value and lasts longer than you think it will.

 4. Apivita lip care with Pomegranate.
 This better-than-basic lip balm leaves your lips silky and moisturized with pomegranate oil and with the slightest of reddish tints.
-The other varieties are barely-there pale pink Rose and deeper reddish Black Current.
-They're all fantastic.
+They also have other varieties, including a deeper reddish Black Current.

 5. Venus Secrets Olive and Aloe shampoo with Mastic and Herbs - I first found this in a shop in Monastiraki, when I was going through a slightly manic "buy anything made with mastic" phase (which frankly, I'm still kind of in).
 This is a silky shampoo that is a sweet-smelling joy to use.
 I normally clean my hair with a cleansing conditioner, but with this I don't even really need a conditioner afterwards.

-6. Korres Golden Krocus Elixir - This is made with saffron extract, which takes 70,000 hand-picked flowers.
-These bloom only once a year in the town of Kozani, and these 70,000flowers produce just one pound of saffron.
-Something so delicate and labor-intensive does not come cheap, my friends, although if you poke around the internet, like the link I have here, you can definitely find it cheaper than the regular list price of $98.
+6. Korres Golden Krocus Elixir - This is made with saffron extract from delicate crocus flowers.
+These bloom only once a year in the town of Kozani, and these 70,000 flowers produce just one pound of saffron.
+Something so delicate and labor-intensive does not come cheap, my friends, although if you poke around the internet, you may be able to find it cheaper than the regular list price of $98.